Go to the main content

 Project description

-Climate-neutral and Smart Cities are an integral part of the Horizon Europe framework programme.
-The purpose of this project is to facilitate the task of combining data from different domains to facilitate multi-disciplinary research.
+Climate-Neutral and Smart Cities are an integral part of the Horizon Europe framework programme.
+The purpose of this project was to facilitate the task of combining data from different domains to facilitate multi-disciplinary research.

-This project wants to contribute to this Horizon science mission by combining resources from 2 Science Clusters.
-As part of the SSHOC consortium, ESS collects data related to political and social trust, health and health inequality, attitudes towards climate change and energy, understandings and evaluations of democracy and digital communication at work and with family, amongst many other topics related to the smart agenda.
+This project set out to contribute to this Horizon science mission by combining resources from 2 Science Clusters.
+As part of the SSHOC consortium, ESS collected data related to political and social trust, health and health inequality, attitudes towards climate change and energy, understandings and evaluations of democracy and digital communication at work and with family, amongst many other topics related to the smart agenda.

 Technical challenge